campfireunion/docs/docs/1.0/flipside/references/menu-overview.md

 --- Platform: Quest ---

-Flipside Studio's main entry point into its menus is through the main menu, which can be opened and closed by pressing the **A or X button** on your controller.
+Flipside's main entry point into its menus is through the main menu, which can be opened and closed by pressing the **A or X button** on your controller.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_1-2_1.mp4

 --- Platform: Rift ---

-Flipside Studio's main entry point into its menus is through the main menu, which can be opened and closed by pressing the **A or X button** on your controller.
+Flipside's main entry point into its menus is through the main menu, which can be opened and closed by pressing the **A or X button** on your controller.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_1-2_1.mp4